camden-carroll/camden-carroll.github.io/_portfolio/1-seniordesign.md

 <img src='/images/LowerBody.JPG'>

- We then put all the parts in an assemnly to make sure it fit and worked as we wanted.
+ We then put all the parts in an assembly to make sure they fit and functioned properly with eachother.

 <img src='/images/PayloadFullRender.JPG'>
 <img src='/images/FullAssemblyMotionColorHD.gif'>